SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

 Operations on Types
 ===================

-The Yices types include primitive types for Booleans, integers, reals, and bitvectors.
-Other atomic types can be extended by declaring new *uninterpreted types* and new *scalar types*.
-In addition, Yices includes tuple and function types.
+Yices includes primitive types for Booleans, integers, reals, and bitvectors.
+Other atomic types can be created by declaring new *uninterpreted types* and new *scalar types*.
+In addition, the type system includes tuple and function types.

-The API includes functions for accessing the primitive types, creating uninterpreted and scalar types, and for building tuple and function types, and various functions for examining types.
+The API provides functions for accessing the primitive types, creating uninterpreted and scalar types, and for building tuple and function types, and various functions for examining types.